 The name Flux Marine has a dual meaning, one derived from the definition of “flux”—“We are bringing change to the marine industry,” Frantin says—and the other from engineering—a magnetic flux field is responsible for generating torque in an electric motor.
 “Without flux, there is no power.”

-The advantages of the Flux engine are obvious, they say, among them:
+They say the advantages of the Flux engine are obvious, among them:

 - Clean energy: Outboard motors are notorious polluters, from gas exhaust fumes in the air to fuel leaks into the water.
 “Recreational boating releases a tremendous amount of uncombusted gasoline into the environment each year, with researchers suggesting a range from a low of 150 million gallons to a high of 420 million,” according to a story on the EastBayRI website.
 “It is estimated that operating a family-sized pleasure craft for one hour releases the same amount of pollution as driving a typical gasoline-powered car for 800 miles.”